igsemenov/Streamer_HPS_DGSEM/test_projection/README.md

 This folder contains the scripts for testing the projection procedure presented in **Section 3.5.1.
 The numerical flux function**
 # Files Overview
 ## pylib_lgn.py
-This module contains the basic
+This module contains the basic utilities for working with the polynomial basis functions.